Posted on this day in...

 An excerpt from “To Sail beyond the Sunset”, by Robert A. Heinlein

 “The America of my time is a laboratory example of what can happen to democracies, what has happened to all perfect democracies throughout all histories.
 A perfect democracy, a ‘warm body’ democracy, in which every adult may vote and in which all votes count equally, has no internal feedback for self-correction.
-Once a [...]
+Once a state extends [...]

 Why Martin Luther King Was Republican — Frances Rice, Human Events